mozilla/blurts-server/docs/adr/0006-localization-workflow.md

 Final process is an automated pull request workflow.
 The automation runs once a day, and creates a PR that needs to be manually reviewed.

-*See [this document](https://docs.google.com/document/d/12dRW85DNZpljmoS-U9KrZqV1nBDrT2g8WTpvTAM0HgY/edit?usp=sharing) for additional details on how additional automation is not currently possible.*
+*See [this document](https://docs.google.com/document/d/12dRW85DNZpljmoS-U9KrZqV1nBDrT2g8WTpvTAM0HgY/edit?usp=sharing) for additional details on why complete automation is not currently possible.*

 ## Pros and Cons of the Options <!-- optional -->